ffvoigt/minimal-mistakes-playground/_pages/meetings_and_workshops.md

 title: "mesoSPIM Initative Meetings and Workshops"
 layout: single
 classes: wide
-excerpt: "Learn how to build & use a mesoSPIM"
+excerpt: "Learn how to build & use a mesoSPIM."
 toc: false

 header: